1. Introduction

 2. Approval, Assessment and Execution of the Remuneration Policy

-The remuneration policy is prepared in the Remuneration Committee and it is approved by the Board of Directors.
+The remuneration policy is prepared in the Personnel and Remuneration Committee and it is approved by the Board of Directors.
+The Board of Directors and the relevant committees may engage external consultants and advisors for the preparation of remuneration matters.
 The remuneration policy is presented to the Annual General Meeting in accordance with applicable legislation and the Finnish Corporate Governance Code.
 The Board of Directors assesses the functionality of the policy.
 The Board of Directors approves any possible changes to the policy and is responsible for the execution of the policy.
+Any issuance or conveyance of shares as share-based remuneration will always be made in accordance with the authorisations granted by the shareholders to the Board of Directors, the applicable legislation and this remuneration policy.

 3. Remuneration of the Board of Directors

 The Board of Directors resolves on the remuneration of the President and CEO.
-The Remuneration Committee of the Board of Directors is responsible for the preparation of the remuneration.
+The Personnel and Remuneration Committee of the Board of Directors is responsible for the preparation of the remuneration.

 The use of a share-based incentive scheme as part of the President and CEO’s remuneration is in principle in the interest of the company and its shareholders because it merges the objectives of the shareholders and the President and CEO to promote the company’s strategy and its long-term financial success.
 In case a share-based incentive scheme is part of the President and CEO’s remuneration, its terms and conditions define the earning and restriction periods as well as any possible restrictions on the transfer of the shares and terms on the recovery of any paid remunerations.
 The starting point for the determination is that the terms are in line with the market practice, save for to the extent the Board of Directors may in certain cases deem it necessary to deviate from the market practice.
-In principle, restriction periods and restrictions on the transfer of the shares are only used in connection with earning periods of less than three years.
+The combination of earning period and restriction period is always at least three years.
+The principle of retaining the company’s shares is that the President and CEO’s shareholding in the company corresponds to at least the fixed gross annual salary.

 The relative shares of the remuneration may vary based on the objectives set by the Board of Directors and their achievement.
 The objective is that a notable part of the President and CEO’s remuneration consist of variable remuneration components (annual performance-related bonus and long-term incentive scheme).

 The objectives confirmed by the Board of Directors form the basis for determining the variable components of the remuneration.
-The objectives will be set so that they support the realization of the company’s strategy and both long-term and short-term financial success.
-In addition to financial criteria, the objective may also contain other criteria.
+The objectives will be set so that they support the implementation of the company’s strategy and both long-term and short-term financial success by rewarding long-term performance in accordance with the company’s strategy and merging the objectives of the shareholders and the President and CEO.
+In addition to financial criteria, the objectives may also contain other criteria, such as sustainability criteria.
 The Board of Directors assesses and confirms the achievement of the objectives annually, or in case of earning periods longer than one year, at the end of each earning period.

-The terms applicable to the President and CEO’s service are agreed upon in the President and CEO’s service contract approved by the Board of Directors, the key terms of which are reported on the company’s website.
+The terms applicable to the President and CEO’s service are agreed upon in the President and CEO’s service contract approved by the Board of Directors, the key terms of which specify e.g. the remuneration components, notice period and severance pay and are reported in more detail on the company’s website.
 The basis for determining the terms of the President and CEO’s service is that the terms offer the President and CEO a remuneration package the level and structure of which are in line with the market practice.

 5. Deviation from and Changes to the Remuneration Policy